 We provide the children with a broad and balanced range of learning experiences, enabling them to learn through structured activities and open-ended play.
 They are also gradually introduced to the more formal aspects of learning and begin to learn to read and write with our very successful phonics scheme: Read, Write Inc. Mathematics is very practically-based, with written number formation and recording becoming part of our learning as the year progresses.

 The Reception teachers and assistants all have specialist Early Years qualifications.
-The children in the Reception class also have lessons with specialist teachers for French, music and singing, PE and Games and for swimming.
-There is a specialist yoga teacher for our weekly sessions.
+The children in the Reception class also have lessons with specialist teachers for swimming, music and singing, PE and Games.

 The Early Years Foundation Stage